-SENTENCINGAudio reviews including the ZT Soundcheck and Release Of The Issue Live reviews
+SENTENCINGAudio reviews including the ZT Writers' Top 20 Releases Of 2018, Release Of The Issue and live reviews

 - MOVING PICTURES | Slave To The Grind

 - VIEW FROM THE BUNKER | Alan Averill